yuvraaj2002/AI-Notes/Python/Object Oriented Programming/Encapsulation.md

 ### [What is encapsulation in OOP and why is it important?](#)

-Encapsulation is one of the feature of object oriented programming which focuses on bundling the class variables, the member functions and mechanism to interact with the crucial components (i.e. private variables or functions) into a single unit.
+Encapsulation is one of the feature of object oriented programming which focuses on bundling the class members and mechanism to interact with the crucial components of an object (i.e. private variables or functions) into a single unit.

-- If class have its class variables + Member functions + Mechanism to access crucial components then we call that class to be strongly encapsulated.
+- If class have class members + Mechanism to access crucial components then we call that class to be strongly encapsulated.
-- If class have its class variables + Member functions but not any kind of Mechanism to access crucial components then we call that class to be loosely encapsulated.
+- If class have its class members but not any kind of Mechanism to provide a controlled access crucial components then we call that class to be loosely encapsulated.

 ### [How does encapsulation differ from abstraction?](#)

 - Abstraction is all about hiding the complex low level details of an object and only focusing on what an object does rather than how that object does.
-- Encapsulation is all about bundling everything into a single unit and making sure that the object internal state is protected from any kind of unauthorized access.
+- Encapsulation is all about bundling class members and the mechanism to interact with the crucial components into a single unit.

 ### [Explain the concept of access modifiers in Python (public, protected, private).](#)

 Access modifiers are simply the keywords which helps us to control the visibility or accessibility of the class variables or member functions outside the class.
 Basically Python does not enforce a very strict access control just like other languages.
+In more simpler terms even after making the class members protected or private we can still access them outside the class.

 ##### Public class members
 Public members are accessible from anywhere, both inside and outside the class.